sankeethsri/Its-Super/README.md

 A previous developer started the project but has since moved on, leaving it unfinished.

-At the moment, it provides a single endpoint that returns a specified superhero, their superpower, battle cry, power level, commit book universe.
+At the moment, it provides a single endpoint that returns a specified superhero, their superpower, battle cry, power level, and comic-book/manga universe.

 You can access the endpoint by running the following command in your terminal: